Twin Cogenesis: Thermal history of mirror twin Higgs models

 In the new model we proposed in Section~\ref{sec:T2H}, the twin neutrino masses are lifted to above $\mathcal{O}(10)$~MeV, and the mass hierarchy in the twin sector can be written as

 where $f^\prime$ denotes all other twin $U(1)^\prime$ charged fermions expect the twin electron $e^\prime$.
 As the temperature drops down, twin muons and twin taus will decay to twin electrons plus twin neutrinos through twin weak interactions.
 The second and third generation twin quarks will also decay to twin up and down quarks through twin flavor mixings.
-In addition, twin neutrinos with masses around $\mathcal{O}(10)$~MeV, as well as all other heavier twin fermions, can also annihilate to twin electrons through twin electroweak interactions.
-With the presence of the kinetic mixing between SM and twin hypercharges, twin electron and twin positron will then annihilate to electron-positron pairs through the resonance production and the decay of the dark photon.
-In this way, the symmetric component of twin particles can also be depleted efficiently.
-Additionally, twin gauge bosons will also decay to light twin sector fermions and eventually annihilate to SM electron-positron pairs.
-Therefore, as all heavier twin particles as well as the symmetric component of twin fermions are removed from the twin sector, the dark matter candidates in the twin cogenesis scenario are the (asymmetric) twin baryons, which explains the nature of dark matter and the cosmic coincidence puzzle with $f/v \approx 5.5$ as will be explored in details in Section~\ref{Sec:CogMTH}.
+In addition, twin neutrinos with masses $\mathcal{O}(10)$~MeV or higher, as well as all other heavier twin fermions, can also annihilate to twin electrons through twin electroweak interactions.
+In addition, twin gauge bosons will also decay to light twin sector fermions and eventually annihilate to SM electron-positron pairs.
+At the same time, twin $U(1)_{\rm EM}^\prime$ charged fermions also annihilate to dark photons via twin electromagnetic interactions.
+With the presence of kinetic mixing $\epsilon \sim 10^{-9}$ between SM and twin hypercharges, the decay width of dark photon to SM electron-positron pair is given by $\sim \epsilon^2 \alpha m_{\gamma^\prime} /3$, where $\alpha$ is the fine structure constant, providing the $\mathcal{O}(10)$~MeV dark photons decay to SM electron-positron pairs less than $10^{-3}$ second, consistent with the BBN constraint.
+Thus the symmetric component of twin particles can also be depleted efficiently.
+Therefore, all heavier twin particles as well as the symmetric component of twin fermions are removed from the twin sector, the dark matter candidates for twin cogenesis are the (asymmetric) twin baryons, which explains the nature of dark matter and the cosmic coincidence puzzle with the ratio of dark baryon mass to the proton mass to be approximately 5.5.
+The twin baryon masses are linked to the twin $SU(3)^\prime$ confinement scale.
+Thus the twin cogenesis requires the twin QCD confinement scale